 Where to Find Feedback

-As we push away from the iOS 10.3.2 release date it’s important to keep tabs on the update’s performance.
+It’s important to keep tabs on the update’s performance.
 Part of this is monitoring your version of the update for issues.
-Part of it is digging into feedback from other iOS 10.3.2 users.
+Part of it is digging into feedback from other iOS 10.3.3 users.

 As always, we also recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about the current version of iOS 10.